abshah/ibworkshop2025/README.md

 **Installed during the workshop:**
 - **minio client (mc)**: Downloaded and installed manually for object storage operations
-- **Additional tools**: Various Linux packages installed as needed (e.g., fortune-mod, cowsay)
+- **Additional tools**: Various Linux packages installed as needed (e.g., fortune-mod, cowsay, rsync, sshfs)

 **Note**: All conda tools are activated using `conda activate denbi` command.

 ## Workshop Structure

-This workshop is divided into five progressive sections:
+This workshop is divided into seven sections (Parts 5-7 are optional):

 1. **[Part 1: First Contact with the de.NBI Cloud](Part1.md)**
    - Creating a de.NBI Cloud account